janbiasi/interject/README.md

 In most frontend application you'll have multiple dependencies, and sometimes you also have kinda like "circular" or "multi-depth" dependencies which can't be resolved or conflicts inside your application build.
 Sometimes you also just want a simple possibility to manage singletons, factories and values you need in different parts of the application without caring about how to distribute or allocate them.
 The `Interject` library will help you managing your dependencies with ease!

+The following examples are written with TypeScript and decorators, if you plan to just use the most 'barebone' version make sure you checkout the [Interject API](docs/interject-api.md) for using the core as it is.

 ### Definining injectables

 Each injectable is defined with a key.
 The key is not only a string, it's rather a token.
 Inside the interject framework they're called `InjectionToken`.
 The key can also be any type of constructable class (not object!).
 Dependencies defined by a token are registered inside an Injector which then can be provided by a method called `get`.
 The dependency will automatically be instanciated/called/exposed by the injector and provided to your module.

+> TypeScript
 ```ts
 import { Injectable, InjectionToken } from '@interject/core';